 The solution is to plan to make yourself dispensable from the beginning.
 Ask yourself throughout the project, “How am I going to be able to hand this over to someone else?”
 Or more graphically, “What if I get hit by a bus?”

-Make yourself valuable for what you’re expected to accomplish in the future, not for what you’ve have accomplished in the past.
+Make yourself valuable for what you’re expected to accomplish in the future, not for what you’ve accomplished in the past.